jacobrogers603/mark_my_words/README.md

 All notes and templates will be made encrypted so no one but the you and whomever you assign access to can see or edit a note.
 Currently passwords are already hashed, and thus secure.

-### Images and Videos
+### Images

-The ability to embed images and videos in your notes will soon be added with the normal format in markdown for doing that.
+The ability to embed images in your notes will soon be added with the normal format in markdown for doing that.

 ## Search